Partial Single-leg Squat

 Follow these step-by-step instructions to perform Partial Single-leg Squat with proper form and technique.

-Press through your standing heel to return to the starting position.
-Repeat for reps before switching legs.
+Push through the heel of your standing foot to straighten your leg and return to the starting upright position.

 Secondary Muscles